Electrical Technology (ELPT)

 This is an introductory study of electrical theory, code calculations, and interpretations applicable to becoming a master electrician.
 It emphasizes residential, commercial, and industrial installations using the current edition of the National Electrical Code (NEC) and local ordinances.

-This is study of operating principles dealing with solid-state and conventional controls along with their practical applications.
+This course is a study of operating principles dealing with solid-state and conventional controls along with their practical applications.
 The course includes braking, jogging, plugging, safety interlocks, wiring, and schematic diagram interpretations.

 ELPT 1445 Commercial Wiring 4 Credits (2 Lec, 6 Lab)